michellemounde/cocktail-overflow/README.md

 # Independent Project Phase 1

 Cocktail Overflow is a cocktail web application that allows users to explore the types of cocktails that can be made using different kinds of alcohol.
-The user can select or search for an alcohol, explore a list of cocktails that can be made using that alcohol.
-The user can select the cocktail to see the recipe and ingredient for that cocktail.
-Like a cocktail, leave a comment and rating for the cocktail.
+The user can select or search for an alcohol type or ingedient, explore a list of cocktails that can be made using that alcohol or ingredient.
+The user can select a cocktail from the list to see the recipe, glass and ingredients for that cocktail.
+The user can like a cocktail, leave a comment and rating for the cocktail.
+The like, comment and rating have no persistence on cocktail change.

 ## Setup